karlotness/nn-benchmark/README.md

 See [LICENSE.txt](LICENSE.txt) for details.

 The external dependencies used by this software are available under a variety of different licenses.
-Please review these external licenses.
+Review these external licenses before using the software.

 [envcreate]: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file
 [openreview]: https://openreview.net/forum?id=pY9MHwmrymR